 Gather Your Points:

-One can get a head start by starting a group conversation, but only after you have gathered and categorized your ideas.
-Start off by clearly addressing the entire group.
+One can get a head start by participating in group discussions, but only after you have gathered and categorized your ideas.
+Start by clearly addressing the entire group.
 Usually, there is a window of time for preparation.
 Note down any important ideas that occur to you.
 Also, don’t forget to include any outrageous claims you might want to make.

-Since it’s likely that someone else will speak on the issues you’ve noted, you may rely on the original points to advance the conversation.
-Finally, take into account that if your arguments are pertinent, understandable, and succinct, people will pay attention to you.
+Since someone else will likely speak on the issues you’ve noted, you may rely on the original points to advance the conversation.
+Finally, take into account that if your arguments are focused on the topic, understandable, and succinct, people will pay attention to you.

 Keep Your Ground:

 Be patient and do not rush through making your remarks or wait until the very last minute to speak.
 Understanding the distinction between aggressive and assertive behavior is also crucial.
 It is not advisable to argue verbally with someone one-on-one.
-One can politely disagree with others, though.
+However, one can politely disagree with others while still contributing to the discussion.

 Observe, Listen And Speak:

 When the group discussion is already underway, observe what others are saying and quickly come up with new facts to back up your position.
-This will require a lot of work, but with a lot of reading and mock GDs with friends, it can be learned.
-Ask the group for a chance to speak if you are not given the chance to do so.
-Invite those who haven’t got a chance to speak as well.
+This will require a lot of work, but with extensive reading and case studies, it can be learned.
+Ask the group for a chance to speak if you are not given the opportunity.
+Invite those who haven’t had a chance to speak as well.

-If you’re given an ambiguous subject, think creatively and come up with as many possible interpretations as you can.
+If you’re given an opinion-based subject, think creatively and come up with as many possible interpretations as you can.
 Assessors appreciate learning new ideas and opposing viewpoints.
+Leadership skills are demonstrated when you encourage others to participate while also taking charge when needed.
+These are key GD dos and don’ts you should master.

 Do Not’s in a Group Discussion :